 Day to day, Jenni works directly with soaps and dramas.
 According to her, a lot more research goes into one-off BBC dramas – especially as they usually only have an hour to get an illness right – but soaps are her bread and butter.
-She talks me through the storyline of Stacey from Eastenders, who suffered from postpartum psychosis, which she says was one of the biggest projects Mind had ever worked on because it was a mental illness depicted onscreen over six months – "practically unheard of in soap history."
+She talks me through the storyline of Stacey from Eastenders, who suffered from postpartum psychosis, which she says was one of the biggest projects Mind had ever worked on because it was a mental illness depicted onscreen over six months – "practically unheard of in soap history".

-"Depression is so boring to show," Jenni offers as an example.
-"If someone is depressed they don't want to do very much – they want to stay under a duvet, and that's not very dramatic.
-There is dramatic without the stigmatizing knock-on effect.
-And that's what we're trying to find."
+"Depression is so boring to show.
+If someone is depressed they don't want to do very much – they want to stay under a duvet, and that's not very dramatic.
+There is dramatic without the stigmatising knock-on effect, and that's what we're trying to find." – Jenni Regan, Mind

 "What historically tended to happen in soaps was there'd be a character who wasn't very well known who'd come in with mental health problems and do something very strange.
 It was an excuse for someone to behave badly." – Jenni Regan, Mind.